The name Julia in the Bible

 The name Julia is the feminine version of the masculine Julius, although Julia existed long before Julius ever did.
-Julia was originally a family name, adopted by a family that figured they descended from a very ancient deity called Iulus or Iullus, who, conveniently, was a son of Venus.
+Julia was originally a family name, adopted by a family that figured they descended from an ancient deity called Iulus or Iullus, who, conveniently, was a son of Venus.

 What motivated the construction of the name Iulus is no longer clear, but chances are excellent it has to do with the identical word iulus, meaning down or the wooly part of plants, or "catkin" (say Lewis and Short in A Latin Dictionary) and that means "a cylindrical unisexual inflorescence, usually pendent and downy or silky, borne by various trees" (says the Oxford dictionary).

 Lewis and Short also claim that this Latin word iulus is the cognate of the Greek word ιουλος (ioulos), which thus obviously means down, but also "the first growth of the whiskers and beard."
 Because this Latin word may very well have originated as the Greek word, and the Greek word denotes the downy facial hair of a young man, many commentators have assumed that our word's underlying idea is that of youth or being young.
 But that may not be the case.

 Liddell and Scott (A Greek English Lexicon) list three more meanings of our word ioulos.
 It may also mean corn-sheaf, and we're guessing that's because of the bristly appearance of a corn sheaf, not because it's young.
 The goddess-of-the-harvest Demeter was sometimes called Ιουλω, after the corn-sheaf.
 Obviously corn is harvested not when it's young.